telerik/maui-docs/controls/slider/backtrack-configuration.md

 ## Backtrack Extent

-By default the backtrack is drawn between the `Minimum` and `Maximum` values.
-Through the `BacktrackExtent` property you can extend the backtrack at the edges beyond the min and the max values.
+By default, the backtrack is drawn between the `Minimum` and `Maximum` values.
+Through the `BacktrackExtent` property you can extend the backtrack at the edges beyond the minimum and the maximum values.

 * `BacktrackExtent`(`double`)&mdash;Defines the pixel length that the backtrack extends beyond the min and the max values.